 - Whisk in the lemon zest and rosewater.

-- Add the flour to the bowl and gently combine to form a soft dough, without over-mixing.
+- Add the flour and salt to the bowl and gently combine to form a soft dough, without over-mixing.

 - On a lightly floured surface, make long cylinders with a diameter of a little over an inch (about 3 cm).
 Then, cut them into pieces, with a length of about a little over a half-inch (1.5 cm) each.